clemensv/avrotize/README.md

 avrotize a2tsql --avsc <path_to_avro_schema_file> --tsql <path_to_sql_file> [--record-type <record_type>]
 ```

+Conversion issues:
+* Only the Avro `record` type can be mapped to a T-SQL table.
+If the Avro schema
+  contains other types (like `enum` or `array`), the tool will ignore them.
+* Only the first `record` type in the Avro schema is converted to a T-SQL table.
+  If the Avro schema contains other `record` types, they will be ignored.
+The
+  `--record-type` option can be used to specify which `record` type to convert.
+* The fields of the record are mapped to columns in the T-SQL table.
+Fields that
+  are records or arrays or maps are mapped to columns of type `varchar(max)` in
+  the T-SQL table and it's assumed for them to hold JSON data.
+* The emitted script sets extended properties to the columns with the Avro schema
+  definition of the field in a JSON format.
+This allows for easy introspection of
+  the serialized Avro schema in the field definition.

 ## Convert Avro schema to empty Parquet file

 ```bash
 avrotize a2pq --avsc <path_to_avro_schema_file> --parquet <path_to_parquet_schema_file>
 ```

+Conversion issues:
+* The emitted Parquet file contains only the schema, no data rows.

 ## Convert ASN.1 schema to Avro schema